Mystery shopping: UK examples

-The UK government's Crown Commercial Service operated a mystery shopper scheme from February 2011 to November 2018, whose remit was to provide a route for suppliers to raise concerns about public procurement practice in England.
-The service was re-branded as the "Public Procurement Review Service" in November 2018 responding to feedback from suppliers and public bodies that the "mystery shopper" title did not properly reflect the role of the service.
+The UK government's Crown Commercial Service operated a mystery shopper scheme from February 2011 to November 2018, enabling suppliers to raise concerns about public procurement practice in England.
+The service was re-branded as the Public Procurement Review Service in November 2018 responding to feedback from suppliers and public bodies that the "mystery shopper" title did not properly reflect the role of the service.
 Section 40 of the Small Business, Enterprise and Employment Act 2015 created a statutory basis for some aspects of the review service.
+The Public Procurement Review Service was shut down in 2026.

 Trading Standards conducts underage sales testing (mystery shopping tests) on businesses, using child volunteers, to find out which traders are selling age-restricted goods to children.
-The tests, which are carried out using strict national guidelines, are undertaken to ensure traders are complying with the law.
+The tests, which follow national guidelines, are undertaken to ensure traders are complying with the law.
 If a trader sells to the child volunteer, an investigation will take place which may involve legal action being taken.

 Also in the UK, mystery shopping is increasingly used by local authorities, and other non-profit organizations such as housing associations and churches, to provide feedback on user satisfaction.